jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 Cell Metadata
 -------------

-The most requested feature is generaly to be able to distinguish individual cell in th enotebook, or run specific action with them.
+The most requested feature is generally to be able to distinguish individual cell in the notebook, or run specific action with them.
 To do so, you can either use ``Jupyter.notebook.get_selected_cell()``, or rely on ``CellToolbar``.
-This allow you to register aset of action and graphical element that will be attached on individual cells.
+This allow you to register a set of action and graphical element that will be attached on individual cells.

 Cell Toolbar